 The value here is that organizations can not only see what is happening right now (as they can in the monitor phase) but they start to look out into the future, using the hot data combined with the colder data, and can use analytics to provide advice helping decision makers get ahead of the curve as the systems can advise them of upcoming issues.

 Thus far the IoT Continuum has dealt mostly with the delivery of information to a human consumer.
 The challenge is that a human cannot possibly be involved in every decision organizations need to make.
 This is where the Automate phase comes in.

 In the automate phase organizations need to:

-Get an infrastructure into place that can manage, store and use business rules which can be integrated within those processes to automatically take decisions based on the data.
-Of course there will need to be a way to track the decisions that were automated and to push edge cases to people as required.
+- Get an infrastructure into place that can manage, store and use business rules which can be integrated within those processes to automatically make decisions based on the data.
+Of course, there will need to be a way to track the decisions that were automated and to push edge cases to people as required.

 When you combine location with the driving style telemetry it is likely you can tell if it is the regular driver or someone else.
 All of this could be combined together to help automate if the police should be informed directly or if an operator should call you to check all is ok.

 The value here is that we can speed processes and possibly make them more repeatable and intelligent.
 The outcomes of that depend very much on the process involved.

 Adapt is the holy grail.
 In this phase processes will adjust based on what is happening with the data and self-learning algorithms will adjust.
 Here the intelligence of the machines will help constantly refine the business rules, analytical models and the processes to deliver the best outcomes based on the constraints the system has been provided.
 This could be as simple as one machine automatically adjusting another.
 An example could be that if a load on the electricity network is high then a machine could instruct all connected air conditioning systems to cool less to enable the network to not have outages.